bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * https://github.com/gatsbyjs/gatsby/issues/3446
     * https://github.com/gatsbyjs/gatsby/issues/14333
 * At the very least, get rid of Admin styles
-* In pitch, why does disabled button flash when up or down is pressed?

 # Nice UI TODO:
 * Copyright in About.